kmutt-engineering-openhouse/kmutt-engineering-openhouse-2025/src/content/workshops/en/ai-rotation.md

 description: "🎶 Stage 5 | AI Rotation 🤖 How does AI distinguish between a person and a tree?
 Come learn the way AI sees the world!
 A workshop where you'll grasp the theory and get hands-on experience with Image Classification."
 image: "ai-rotation.jpg"
 sections:
-  - heading: "Details"
-    body: "🎶 Stage 5 | AI Rotation 🤖\nHow does AI distinguish between a person and a tree?\nCome learn the way AI sees the world!\nA workshop where you'll grasp the theory\nand get hands-on experience with Image Classification."
   - heading: "Check-in Point"
     body: "The elevator lobby, 11th Floor, Wissawa Wattana Building (S4)"
   - heading: "Schedule"